otaviof/ravine/README.md

 Endpoint defines the HTTP settings covering this route entry.

 - `ravine.routes[n].endpoint.path`: route path;
-- `ravine.routes[n].endpoint.methods`: HTTP methods accepted in this route, either `post` or `put`:
+- `ravine.routes[n].endpoint.methods`: HTTP methods accepted in this route, `get`, `post` or `put`;
 - `ravine.routes[n].endpoint.response.httpCode`: HTTP status code, by default `200`;
-- `ravine.routes[n].endpoint.response.contentType`: response content-type, by default `application/json`;
+- `ravine.routes[n].endpoint.response.contentType`: response content-type, by default using `application/json`;
 - `ravine.routes[n].endpoint.response.body`: payload to be displayed on a successful request;

 When you define `ravine.routes[n].response`, the actual payload `ravine.routes[n].endpoint.response.body` is not used, since the body of request will be filled by response message coming from Kafka.
 Regarding `ravine.routes[n].endpoint.response.httpCode`, this setting will only take place on a successful request, other error events are applicable here.

 #### `ravine.routes[n].subject`

 Subject section refers to Schema-Registry, here you define the subject name and version that will be used to validate HTTP request, and produce a message in request Kafka topic.

 - `ravine.routes[n].subject.name`: subject name;
 - `ravine.routes[n].subject.version`: subject version, by default `1`;